manikshitij/manikshitij/README.md

 - 👯 I’m looking to collaborate on any open source project

-- 🌱 I’m currently learning electron.js
+- 🌱 I’m currently learning design thinking

 - 📫 How to reach me LinkedIn (Duh!)

-- 💬 Talk to me about Computer Vision
+- 💬 Talk to me about Rockets (Yes!!
+I am serious)

 - 📄 Know about my experiences <a href= 'manikshitij.github.io/assets/resume.pdf'> here </a>